ajayakhatri/beamProject/README.md

 - **Print:** Users can print the beam with its information and charts.

-- **Save and Share:** Users can save their beam models and analysis for future reference.
+- **Save, Share and Delete:** Users can save their beam models and analysis for future reference.
 The application also allows users to share them with colleagues or peers easily.
+User can delete beams from database by logging in as admin in django server.

 ### Complexity